9660794-crazy/Robotics-team-2/README.md

 Noah Kergaye: I finished the intake and helped make it campatable with the code

 Grant Hersey: I edited the repo adding images and helped with the building and coding.

+Phase 4 continued Nov 6

+Shunsuke Nakao: I helped fix the bot and helped further fix the code that went with it.

+Liam Greene: I helped fix the bot and drove during the competition that we did in class.

+Noah Kergaye: I helped fix and finish up with the bot and made it ready for the competition.

+Grant Hersey: I also helped fix the broken axle and added more imeges to the repo.